moralsocks/mood/readme.md

-Makes people feel better normally.
+Makes people feel better normally. <br>
 To be extended.